gregnrobinson/k8s-image-importer/README.md

 # k8s-image-importer
 This project scans all yaml files in a target directory and extracts all images from the files as a list.
-The script than pulls the image, tags it, and pushes it to a private registry using a registry prefix
+The script than pulls the image, tags it, and pushes it to a public or private registry using a registry prefix.
+This script assumes you are already authenticated to your container registry.

 ## Usage